andystewart999/TransportNSW/README.md

 * latitude & longitude: The location of the vehicle, if available

 ### To do: ###
-* Add an option to filter by specific trip type, useful if the general departure and arrival ids are being used
+* Add an option to filter by specific transport type, useful if the general departure and arrival ids are being used
 * Add an option to show brief vs verbose information